 Submissions were solicited in three areas of interest, and are being reviewed and selected by a Program Committee comprised of distinguished representatives from the R&E community.
-Talks will be scheduled on Tuesday, Wednesday, and Thursday (see the General Session page for more scheduling details).
+Talks are scheduled on Tuesday, Wednesday, and Thursday (see the Program page for more scheduling details).

 The Internet2 community has spent several years contemplating a shared ecosystem of infrastructure, services and collaboration to support leading research and academic collaborations.
 As regional collaborators and Internet2 get closer to realizing those ideas, the R&E community has a unique opportunity to think broadly about the services, architecture, and technology approaches that will take us through the next 10 years.
 The time has come to flesh out these notions.

 At this year’s TechEX, we were looking for proposals that bring focus to ideas, visions, and recommendations to help develop and deploy new, cost-effective and innovative ways to support emerging challenges in support of scientific research, network research, distance education, and the overall institutional mission will be of particular importance.

 In addition to the usual mix of presentations, panel discussions, and lightning talks, the 2018 program includes both time allocated for “unconference” scheduling (i.e., addressing late-breaking issues and topics raised at working meetings that merit attention by the full audience) and integrating working discussions concurrent with program sessions.
 Given the high value placed on “hallway discussions” by previous-year attendees, we are lengthening breaks and reducing the number of scheduled talks to facilitate more in-person discussions.